Christmas in July (film)

-Christmas in July is a 1940 comedy film written and directed by Preston Sturges based on his 1931 play A Cup of Coffee.
-It was Sturges' second film as writer-director, after The Great McGinty, and stars Dick Powell and Ellen Drew.
+Christmas in July is a 1940 American screwball comedy film written and directed by Preston Sturges, and starring Dick Powell and Ellen Drew.

+Based on Sturges' unproduced 1931 play A Cup of Coffee, it follows an ambitious clerk who is tricked into thinking he has won $25,000 in a slogan contest for a coffee company, and begins using his believed winnings to fulfill his dreams.
+It was Sturges' second film as writer-director, after The Great McGinty (1940).

 Plot

 Dr. Maxford is thoroughly exasperated; he is supposed to announce on national radio the winners of a slogan contest for his Maxford House Coffee, where the first prize is $25,000.
 Maxford's jury is deadlocked by the stubborn Mr. Bildocker.
 As a result, the program ends without an announcement.

 Office worker Jimmy MacDonald dreams of winning, hoping to validate himself, provide some luxuries for his mother, and marry his girlfriend, Betty Casey.
 Betty does not understand his slogan: "If you can't sleep at night, it's not the coffee, it's the bunk."

 As a joke, three of his co-workers place a fake telegram on Jimmy's desk informing him that he has won.
 Jimmy's boss, J. B. Baxter, is so impressed that he promotes Jimmy on the spot to advertising executive, with his own office, a private secretary, and a raise.
 Tom Darcy, one of the pranksters, tries to clear things up before they go too far, but loses his nerve.

 When Jimmy arrives to collect the check, Dr. Maxford assumes his committee finally reached a decision without informing him and writes a check to Jimmy.
 Jimmy and Betty go on a shopping spree at Shindel's department store.
 After telephoning Maxford to confirm the check is good, Mr. Shindel gives Jimmy credit to buy an engagement ring for Betty, a luxury sofa-bed for his mother, and presents for all of their neighbors.

 When the truth comes out, Shindel descends on Jimmy's street to try to repossess his merchandise.
 Maxford follows them and confirms Jimmy did not win.
 In the commotion, Shindel learns that Maxford's signature is genuine; instead of reclaiming the merchandise, he tries to force Maxford to pay for it.
 Tom and the other two pranksters admit they are to blame.

 That night, Jimmy and Betty confess to Baxter.
 Betty's heartfelt plea persuades Baxter to let Jimmy try to prove himself and keep his promotion, although on a very short probationary period and with no raise.
 Meanwhile, Bildocker bursts into Maxford's office to announce that the other jury members have finally given in and accepted his choice for the grand prize winner: Jimmy.